 SALS 390.
 Special Topics in Professional Sales.
 1 Unit.

 SALS 410.
 Sales Management.
 1 Unit.

 This course is an interactive exploration of the strategic and tactical issues important to managing and leading a professional sales organization.
 The curriculum is designed around frameworks that provide the sales manager with an understanding of the entire sales force system, which affords the student a comprehensive view of the significant decisions faced by any selling organization.
 Frameworks include the role of the sales force in go-to-market strategies, how to assess the effectiveness of a selling organization, and success drivers such as sales force sizing, hiring, training, compensation, and coaching.
 Lab simulated role-plays are used extensively throughout the course to demonstrate methods learned.
 Prerequisites: SALS 330, MKTG 315.

 SALS 450.
 Executive Sales Strategy.
 1 Unit.

 This course integrates other sales and marketing courses in order to emphasize the development and application of problem-solving techniques in a wide range of sales and sales management problems.
 Using cases and role-plays, students develop skills in linking the logic and concepts of sales and marketing to data, analyze relevant data, and make and justify rational sales and sales management decisions.
-Prerequisite: SALS 410; Senior standing; Professional Sales majors only (or Permission of Department).
+Prerequisite: SOBA 202 and SOBA 203 or MKTG 315 and SALS 330; Senior standing; Professional Sales majors only.